An Elliott intertwining approach to classifying actions of C$^*$-tensor categories: Preliminaries

 In this subsection, we collect a few basics on the theory of Hilbert bimodules.
 We refer the reader to \cite{Hilbertmodules} for a more detailed exposition.
 First, we start by recalling the definition of a Hilbert module as introduced by Paschke in \cite{PA73}. \begin{defn} Let $X$ be a vector space over $\mathbb{C}$ and $B$ be a $\C$-algebra.
 We say that $X$ is a \emph{(right-)Hilbert $B$-module} if $X$ is a right $B$-module equipped with a function $\langle\cdot, \cdot\rangle_B : X \times X \to B$ satisfying the following properties: \begin{enumerate}[label=\textit{(\roman*)}] \item $\langle\cdot, \cdot\rangle_B$ is left conjugate linear and right linear. \item For any $x,y \in X$ and $b \in B$, one has that $\langle x,yb\rangle_B = \langle x,y\rangle_Bb$. \item For any $x\in X$, $\langle x,x\rangle_B \geq 0$ and $\langle x,x\rangle_B =0$ if and only if $x=0$. \item For any $x,y\in X$, $\langle x,y\rangle_B = \langle y,x\rangle_B^*$. \item $X$ is complete with respect to the norm induced by $\|\langle x,x\rangle_B\|^{1/2}$. \end{enumerate} \end{defn}

 If $X$ only satisfies the properties \ref{item:1Hilbert}-\ref{item:4Hilbert} above, then we say $X$ is a \emph{pre-Hilbert $B$-module}.
 For $x\in X$, we denote by $|x|^2$ the positive element of $B$ given by $\langle x,x\rangle_B$.
-To obtain a right-Hilbert $A$-$B$-bimodule, we need a compatible left action of a $\C$-algebra $A$.
+We denote the adjointable operators of $X$ by $\mathcal{L}(X)$.
+A \emph{(right-)Hilbert $A$-$B$-bimodule}, is a right Hilbert $B$-module with a left $A$ action by adjointable operators.
+For a Hilbert $A$-$B$-bimodule $X$, we often write the left action of an element $a\in A$ on a vector $x\in X$ by $a\rhd x$ and the right action of an element $b\in B$ on $x$ by $x\lhd b$.
+The morphisms we consider between Hilbert $A$-$B$-bimodules are adjointable linear maps which commute with the left $A$-action.
+In particular, Hilbert $A$-$B$-bimodules are called isomorphic if there is a unitary bimodule map between them.